hbavaria/att-cdo-enablement-labs/Labs/1_Data_Warehouse_Optimization/README.md

 Expected output:
 ![count-rows-nz](attachments/2025-06-27-12-36-39-pasted-vscode.png)

-Due to the lab limitations (we have only one Netezza instance for all participants) => we will use `equity_transactions_ly` where only current year (2025) data exists.
-The same schema and table definitions are identical to `equity_transactions` schema that we've offloaded in previous steps 4.3.
+Due to lab limitations—specifically, the use of a shared Netezza instance for all participants, we will be working with the equity_transactions_ly table, which contains data only for the current year (2025).
+This table resides in the same schema and follows the same structure and definitions as the equity_transactions table used in Step 4.3 for data offloading.
+You can proceed with your queries and operations as if working with the original table.

 ### 4.5 - Run Analytical Queries using the Presto engine

-Now the data has be prepared and ready to be consumed by the business users and data scientists for analytical and AI purpose.
-Let's develop some queries that will answer business questions listed below.
+The data is now prepared and ready to be consumed by business users and data scientists for analytical and AI-driven use cases.
+In the next section, we'll develop a set of queries designed to answer key business questions based on the offloaded data.

 **Tip :**